-Dental Assisting 48 hour Technical Certificate and Two-year Associate in Applied Science Forrest County Center
+Dental Assisting Technical Certificate and Associate in Applied Science Forrest County Campus Face to Face; Fall Only Start

 The dental assistant prepares patients for treatment, assists the dentist chair-side by arranging instruments and materials and handling them during procedures, works in the laboratory and performs clerical duties as an office manager and receptionist.
 Most employment opportunities are in dental offices; however, other opportunities exist in hospital dental services, dental schools, dental products manufacturing companies, health maintenance organizations, insurance companies, and government agencies.